bramley/phplist-plugin-rssfeed/README.md

 The benefit of this is that plugins will not be affected when you upgrade phplist.

 ### Install through phplist ###
+The recommended method of installing the plugin is through phplist.

 Install on the Plugins page (menu Config > Plugins) using the package URL `https://github.com/bramley/phplist-plugin-rssfeed/archive/master.zip`

-In phplist releases 3.0.5 and earlier there is a bug that can cause a plugin to be incompletely installed on some configurations (<https://mantis.phplist.com/view.php?id=16865>).
-Check that these files are in the plugin directory.
-If not then you will need to install manually.
-The bug has been fixed in release 3.0.6.

-* the file RssFeedPlugin.php
-* the directory RssFeedPlugin

 ### Install manually ###
+If you are not able to install the plugin through phplist then it can be installed manually instead.

 Download the plugin zip file from <https://github.com/bramley/phplist-plugin-rssfeed/archive/master.zip>

 Expand the zip file, then copy the contents of the plugins directory to your phplist plugins directory.